Research Transcription Service

 Data Security Features

-Request a Transcription Account
+Request an SSCS Transcription Account

 https://sscshelp.uchicago.edu/catalog_items/2609548-aws-transcription-service-request/service_requests/new